-The Rayner Spencer Mills Rated Funds Service provides an independent "badge of quality" to help investors select funds for their investment portfolios.
+The Rayner Spencer Mills Research Rated Funds Service provides an independent "badge of quality" to help investors select funds for their investment portfolios.
 Their process is as follows:

 1. Initial Fund Screening